ChristopherGLewis/ZertoModule/README.md

 ## Basic Functionality
 This module wraps the  Zerto REST API calls into powershell-friendly cmdlets.
 Typical GET requests return either individual or arrays of Zerto object.
+Wrapped PUT and POST commands use Powershell 5.0 classes, which are converted into the appropriate json objects for the REST call.

 ### Setting up your Powershell environment
-Download the Zerto Module from the [Powershell Gallery](https://www.powershellgallery.com/) using
+Download the Zerto Module from the [Powershell Gallery](https://www.powershellgallery.com/packages/ZertoModule) using

     Install-Module -Name ZertoModule

-If you want, you can import the module using
+Since Powershell doesn't auto import script modules, you will need to import the module using

     Import-Module ZertoModule

-However, it should be auto imported after its installed.

 Set the following Env vars to avoid having to pass them to each command:

     PS C:\Scripts\Zerto> Set-Item ENV:ZertoServer "il1zerto.test.com"
     PS C:\Scripts\Zerto> Set-Item ENV:ZertoPort "9669"

 ### Authentication